Natacha64510/home-assistant-passive-income-plus/readme.md

 These applications allow you to generate income through proxy services, bandwidth sharing, and more right from your home network.

+**NEW:** We've added Peer2Profit and PacketShare to expand your passive income opportunities!

 Each application is packaged as an add-on, making it easy to install and manage directly from Home Assistant.
 The goal of this project is to provide a streamlined solution for users interested